-After the defeat of Nazi Germany in 1945, the two wartime allies – Soviet Union and the US became increasingly split on ideological and political grounds.
-This led to the division of Europe into Eastern (Communist) block and Western Europe (democracy)
+After the defeat of Nazi Germany in 1945, the two wartime allies – the Soviet Union and the US became increasingly split on ideological and political grounds.
+This led to the division of Europe into the Eastern (Communist) block and Western Europe (democracy)

 Key events in the Cold War include